sustech-topology/TopCap/additional/code/README.md

 # Additional code

-This directory contains code for results in Fig. 8, Supplementary Figs. 2–3, and Supplementary Table 1.
+This directory contains code for results in Fig. 8, Supplementary Figs. 2–3, Supplementary Table 1, etc.

 ## Discussion on parameter selection